psychemedia/winter-tales/src/gawain_notes.md

 And he gestured his tunic with the hand that held the holly.

 And there was silence.
-As everyone looked at the axe.
+As everyone else looked at the axe.

 "I was wondering: are you up for a game?
 Are you up for a challenge...?"